PlabonKumarsaha/chillld-mortalllity/README.md

 Repository descippton :

-Repository description :
+Repository descippton :

 The details of the paper are given in an additional source.
 All the machine learning, learning codes, and data sets are segregated properly.
-Each algorithm is implemented on a separate jupyter notebook file.
+Each algorithm is implemented on a separate Jupyter notebook file.
 In the read me section of the repository, the data set description are given as well.
 The meaning of each column is briefed.

-1.Dataset : CSV file to store the data
+1. Dataset : CSV file to store the data
-2.deep learning:
+2. Deep learnng:
-3.machine learning
+3. Machiine learning
-4.Dataset description

 **Dataset description**